Nutlope/twitterbio/README.md

 ## Todos v2

+- [ ] Figure out how to hard limit them to 160 character
 - [ ] Fix bug in the dropdown where it's not highlighting the currently selected option
 - [ ] Rebuild this with a serverless function and run benchmarks on the difference
 - [ ] Make better README and add it to templates marketplace